Cactus Flower

-It seems like no coincidence that this visually arresting debut feature is named after the beautiful and sturdy cactus flower.
+It seems no coincidence that this visually arresting debut feature is named after the beautiful, sturdy cactus flower.
 It chronicles a friendship born under harrowing circumstances, in a Cairo suffering from political unrest and an unbearable heat.
-Aida, a struggling actress, and her elderly and once glamorous neighbour Samida is thrown out of their apartments.
-Together with the street-smart young man Yassin they search the city for a safe place to stay, running into old friends, relative, lovers and other acquaintances along the way.
+Aida, a struggling actress, and her elderly and once glamorous neighbour, Samida, are thrown out of their apartments.
+Together with the street-smart young man Yassin, they search the city for a safe place to stay, running into old friends, relatives, lovers, and other acquaintances along the way.

 One of Hala Elkoussy's previous works as an artist is a photographic journal about urban life after the failed Egyptian revolution.
-What Cactus Flower does best, is to depict the protagonists' travel around Cairo, capturing a certain atmosphere of melancholy and restlessness.
-For Aida, the trip is also about regaining a balance between realising her ambition as an artist and finding her lost lover and boyfriend Ahmed.
-Eventually she seeks him out, only to find that he has distanced himself from her in order to blossom as a writer.
+What Cactus Flower does best, is to depict the protagonists' travel around Cairo, capturing a particular atmosphere of melancholy and restlessness.
+For Aida, the trip is also about regaining a balance between realising her ambition as an artist and finding her lost lover and boyfriend, Ahmed.
+Eventually, she seeks him out, only to discover that he has distanced himself from her to blossom as a writer.

-Cactus Flower is a colourfol, unpredictable and highly ambitious film.
+Cactus Flower is a colorful, unpredictable, and highly ambitious film.
 It shifts, often quite suddenly, between comedy, realism, dream-like absurd tableaus, and a critique of religious bigotry and social inequality.

 This text is from the Films from the South Festival, where the film had its Scandinavian Premiere.